Geico has the cheapest annual rate for motorcycle insurance at $411.

-As you shop for motorcycle insurance, be sure you're informed about a company's customer service information.
+As you compare motorcycle insurance, check each company's customer service reputation.
 To find which company has the best customer service, we compared data reported by the National Association of Insurance Commissioners about the number of complaints the companies in our study received.

-The company with the best customer service was Progressive, which has a complaint index of 0.46.
-Dairyland's complaint index of 2.12 was the worst of the providers we surveyed.
+The company with the best customer service is Progressive, which has a Complaint Index of 0.33.
+Dairyland's Complaint Index of 2.69 was the worst of the providers we surveyed.

 What are New Jersey's motorcycle insurance requirements?

-New Jersey's motorcycle drivers are required by state law to carry liability, uninsured motorist and property damage coverage.
-The state requires each rider to have the following levels of insurance:.
+New Jersey motorcycle riders are required by state law to carry liability, uninsured motorist and property damage coverage.
+The state requires each rider to have the following levels of insurance:

 |Bodily injury liability||$15,000 per person/$30,000 per accident|